moderndatacompany/dataos.info/docs/interfaces/lens.md

 ![Lens Dtails](lens/lens_details_explorer.png)

 <figcaption align = "center">Lens Explorer</figcaption>
 ### **Lens Views**

-The Lens Views utility encompasses readily-shareable views formulated atop Lenses.
-This tool enables users to store their crafted views while exploring Lenses, and seamlessly retrieve them at their convenience.
-These views include a diverse array of use cases and scenarios.
-A list of published views will be shown.
-Every view listed an owner’s name, Lens name, and associated time of creation.
-These views can be filtered by owners or their states(Draft, Published).
-Users can view the analysis with refreshed data by re-executing the query.
+A View refers to a user-crafted perspective or snapshot formulated atop Lenses.
+It serves as a readily-shareable compilation of insights and visualizations obtained during the exploration of Lenses.
+The Lens Views utility empowers users to store their customized views systematically, facilitating effortless retrieval at their convenience.
+These views encapsulate a diverse range of use cases and scenarios, providing a comprehensive representation of the user's analytical findings.

+Upon publication, the Views become part of a list accessible under the "Views" section.
+Each published View is listed with the owner's name, Lens name, and the associated time of creation.
+Users can navigate and filter this list based on ownership or the current state of the views (Draft or Published), allowing for efficient management.

+Furthermore, the system supports a dynamic experience, as users can refresh the analysis with updated data by re-executing the query associated with each View.

 <center>